 The Coalition serves as the backbone organization in the model, coordinating resources and support networks statewide through various partners in order to best serve our military and veteran population.

-The Coalition has been recognized as a best practice for state-level collaboration by the White House National Security Council Staff, the Office of the Secretary of Defense, Office of the Chairman of the Joint Chiefs and National Guard Bureau, as well as the Joining Community Forces roundtable.
+The Coalition has been recognized as a best practice model for state-level collaboration by the White House National Security Council Staff, the Office of the Secretary of Defense, Office of the Chairman of the Joint Chiefs and National Guard Bureau and other entities.

-In fact, many best practice models, including the Coalition itself, have emerged from Arizona including:
+Several best practice models, including the Coalition itself, have emerged from Arizona over the years including:

-- Be Connected: A statewide suicide prevention initiative that builds upon our community’s existing capacity.
+- Be Connected: A statewide upstream suicide prevention initiative that builds upon our community’s existing capacity.